KRFOSS/kali-docs/installation/dual-boot-kali-with-mac/index.md

 At the time of this writing, the latest version of [rEFInd](https://sourceforge.net/projects/refind/) is **0.12.0**.

-1. We will start off by downloading rEFInd, check its a valid zip file, and then extract.
+1. We will start off by downloading rEFInd, check its a valid zip file, and then extract:

 ```console
 $ curl -s -L https://sourceforge.net/projects/refind/files/0.12.0/refind-bin-0.12.0.zip -o ~/Downloads/refind.zip